TL;DR

 - Access to Therapies: Many comprehensive PMI policies include cover for therapies.
 If a consultant prescribes a course of treatment with a dietitian to manage a diagnosed condition (like SIBO), this may be covered under your policy benefits.

 - Mental Health Support: Recognising the gut-brain-stress connection, most leading PMI providers now offer excellent mental health cover.
-This can give you rapid access to psychologists or therapists to manage the stress component that often drives gut issues, creating a virtuous cycle of recovery.
+This can give you faster access, where available, to psychologists or therapists to manage the stress component that often drives gut issues, creating a virtuous cycle of recovery.

 Step 3: Regaining and Sustaining Your Edge